srinivas31/project-coursera/README.md

 ##### This repository includes the following files:

-* README.md - this file
+* README.md - this file.
 * CodeBook.md - contains explanation of the variables.
 * run_Analysis.R - working script to create the tidy dataset from the original.